marcosbarbero/beautiful-jekyll/_posts/2018-06-12-spring-cloud-netflix-zuul-rate-limit-en.md

 ### Configuration

-Everything described above can be [configured using properties or yaml files](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) and there's no need to add any custom code to make it work.
+Everything described above can be [configured using properties or YAML files](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) and there's no need to add any custom code to make it work.

 ### Further Details

-For further details in the implementation and usage, please go to the [project repo](https://github.com/marcosbarbero/spring-cloud-zuul-ratelimit).
+For further details on the implementation and usage, please go to the [project repo](https://github.com/marcosbarbero/spring-cloud-zuul-ratelimit).